mojaloop/mojaloop/contribute/README-Template.md

-_Use this template for the README file when you create a repository for a new (micro)service or application under the LevelOneProject organization._
+_Use this template for the README file when you create a repository for a new (micro)service or application under the Mojaloop organization._

-_Also don't forget to provide higher-level documentation in the [Docs repo](https://github.com/LevelOneProject/Docs), such as an architecture overview, user flow, and resilience modeling.
-See [Architecture Documentation Guidelines](https://github.com/LevelOneProject/Docs/wiki/Architecture-Documentation-Guidelines) for details._
+_Also don't forget to provide higher-level documentation in the [Docs repo](https://github.com/Mojaloop/Docs), such as an architecture overview, user flow, and resilience modeling.
+See [Architecture Documentation Guidelines](https://github.com/Mojaloop/mojaloop/contribute/blob/master/Architecture-Documentation-Guidelines.md) for details._

 -----